Leagues view : creating cross-sales

 We AB tested different designs to optimize findability and conversion.
 Since first production versions rarely win, we iterated based on user data.

 Many betting players navigate straight to individual game products.
-Our hypothesis was that adding a big link above the products would help customers find the Leagues view.
+Thus, our hypothesis was that a big link above the products helps players find the Leagues view.

 For our first AB test, we added a link right above the games (rightmost layout above).
 However, only 0.1% of customers clicked the link (see funnel below).

-In a second ABC test, I designed a new version that visualized our user story directly (center image).
-Meanwhile, Timo and Petteri used outputs from our earlier brainstorming for their design (rightmost image).
+In a second ABC test, I designed a personalized navigation that mirrored our user story (center image).
+Then Timo and Petteri used outputs from our earlier brainstorming for their design (rightmost image).

 Jarno developed an offline collaborative filtering model.
-These tools support high-frequency customers and hundreds of leagues.
+This supports high-frequency customers and hundreds of leagues.
 Both UI versions were built on the model.

 Results

-Overall, the second ABC test was a success!
-Several key metrics showed positive impacts.
+Overall, the second ABC test was a success.
+Several key metrics improved.

 Both new versions raised the average number of betting products per customer by 2%.